MOTN-01/Bag-Website/README.md

 # SlingBags

-A fully hand-coded e-commerce storefront for a high-end men's accessories brand, built with vanilla HTML, CSS, and JavaScript — no frameworks, no libraries, no build tools.

-The site is designed to reflect the aesthetic of premium menswear retail: editorial typography with Playfair Display, a restrained color palette of near-black and cognac, parallax hero sections, and smooth micro-interactions throughout.
+A fully hand-coded e-commerce storefront for a high-end men's accessories brand, built with vanilla HTML, CSS, and JavaScripts.
+The site is designed to reflect the aesthetic of premium menswear retail.

 ## Features